marcantondahmen/automad/bin/README.md

 To start a new feature/bugfix/refactor branch simply run the following command:

     bash bin/start.sh

 Follow the instructions by selecting a type, defining a scope and providing a name.
-The script will checkout the `develop` branch and then create and checkout a new branch following this naming scheme:
+The script will checkout the `develop` (or `v2`) branch and then create and checkout a new branch following this naming scheme:

     feat/scope/feature_name

 ### Commiting on a Branch

-Please note that *GitHub* releases are created when a tag is pushed to `origin`.
-The included changelog is generated out of all commit messages back to the previous release that start with either `feat`, `fix` or `refactor` **and** follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Please note that the `CHANGELOG.md` and _GitHub_ releases notes are created automatically generated from commit messages that start with either `feat`, `fix` or `refactor` **and** follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 #### Excluding Commits from the Changelog

-When a new *feature*, a *bugfix* or refactoring is finished, the branch name is used to create a commit message for the merge that qualifies to be included into the changelog.
+When a new _feature_, a _bugfix_ or refactoring is finished, the branch name is used to create a commit message for the merge that qualifies to be included into the changelog.
 Therefore all commits on that branch are **not** supposed to generate changelog entries.
-To exclude such commits, a message simply has to violate the requirements by not starting with `feat`, `fix` or `refactor` or not following the *conventional commits* specification.
+To exclude such commits, a message simply has to violate the requirements by not starting with `feat`, `fix` or `refactor` or not following the _conventional commits_ specification.

 ### Finishing a Branch

-When finishing a *feature*, a *bugfix* or refactoring, the branch is merged back to the `develop` branch.
+When finishing a _feature_, a _bugfix_ or refactoring, the branch is merged back to the `develop` (or `v2`) branch.
 Its name is used to generate the commit message following this pattern according to the example above:

     feat(scope): feature name